Isaías Sánchez: Adelaide United

 In July 2013, Isaías signed for Adelaide United FC, penning a two-year contract.
 He won the Player of The Year award for his team in his debut campaign in the A-League.

 Isaías scored his first goal for the club on 24 January 2015, netting from 25 meters in a 7–0 win over the Newcastle Jets FC.
 He repeated the feat in the 2016 A-League Grand Final in an eventual 3–1 defeat of Western Sydney Wanderers FC, through a 34th-minute free kick.

 On 23 September 2017, Isaías was announced as captain at Adelaide United's season launch, taking over from Eugene Galekovic who transferred to Melbourne City FC.
 In January 2019, the 32-year-old became an Australian citizen.

 Isaías left Adelaide United in May 2019, in order to explore overseas opportunities.

 Later career

 On 4 July 2019, recently promoted Al-Wakrah SC announced on Twitter the transfer of Isaías for an undisclosed fee.
-The 34-year-old returned to Adelaide United on 23 August 2021, signing a three-year contract.
+The 34-year-old returned to Adelaide United on 23 August 2021, signing a three-year deal.

+At the end of the 2023–24 campaign, Isaías agreed to a new contract contract alongside his teammate Javi López, one that would see out his playing career as he also completed a coaching badge with the club.
+On 18 April 2025, he came off the bench in a 3–2 victory over Wellington Phoenix FC to become the Reds' most capped player in all competitions at 286 games, surpassing Galekovic.

+Both Isaías and López announced their retirement on 13 May 2025.

 Style of play

-Playing as a defensive midfielder for Adelaide United, Isaías can switch between defensive and offensive positions and also drops into defence, allowing the full-backs to push forward.
+Playing as a defensive midfielder for Adelaide United, Isaías can switch between defensive and offensive positions and also drops into defense, allowing the full-backs to push forward.
 He is known for his ability to control the pace and intensity of the game, keep possession of the ball and launch attacks when his team plays from defence to attack.

 Isaías was described by Adelaide manager Josep Gombau as his "foot soldier", being a complete footballer with technique, speed and controlled aggression.